Chronic traumatic encephalopathy (CTE) is a type of dementia. You can get it from repeated blows to the head and repeated concussion.

 - symptoms

-Your GP will talk to you about the problems you're experiencing.
-They may ask you to perform some mental or physical tasks.
+Your GP will talk to you about the difficulties you're having.
+They may ask you to do some mental or physical tasks.
 For example, moving or walking around.
 You may be referred to a specialist memory assessment service.

 - magnetic resonance image (MRI) scan